Pristine beaches and remote safari across protected coastal and wildlife landscapes

 End a safari journey relaxing on Mozambique’s Indian Ocean coast, shifting pace after the bush

-Snorkel shallow reefs in the Bazaruto Archipelago, spotting turtles, reef fish and dolphins
+Snorkel shallow reefs of the Bazaruto Archipelago spotting turtles, reef fish and dolphins often seen in the clear water

-Sail between islands by traditional dhow, stopping for picnics on empty beaches or in the shallows
+Sail between islands by traditional dhow, stopping for picnics on quiet beaches or in the shallows

 I love how quickly you go from the mainland to the water, splashing straight off the boat into the warm shallows of the Indian Ocean.
-Snorkelling here is calm and unrushed and the marine life is rich.
-Paired with a safari in one of southern Africa's big game reserves, it creates such a satisfying mix of wild nature and rejuvenation.
+Snorkelling here is calm, and you can take your time appreciating just how rich the marine life is.
+Paired with a safari experience, it’s such a satisfying mix of wild nature and relaxation.

 Ellie Smith